riceissa/issarice.com/wiki/github-punch-card-exploration.md

 > We don't want to mess up your current contribution streaks, so only
 > contributions after Monday 10 March 2014 (Temps Universel Coordonné) will be
 > timezone-aware.

+So for projects with the bulk of commits in the past, it would be better to filter out the older commits.
+However, even for older projects a weekday/weekend split should be observable.